Residence Agreement Policies and Procedures

 Storage in Undergraduate Housing

 House storage spaces are limited and not available in all residences.
 House storage is not intended to be used as a storage space for university furniture.
 House storage spaces are intended for current residents only and all resident-stored items must be removed upon move out.
 Items left in storage spaces after move out will be considered abandoned and may be removed pursuant to applicable law.
 Storage of flammable liquids and solids is not permitted.
+All items placed in storage must reside 18” below any fire sprinklers in the storage room.
 Storage should not be considered secure, as all residents have access.
 Stanford cannot be held responsible for damage or theft of items placed in storage.
 Residents must adhere to all posted signs and notices.
 Clear paths must be available for access to electrical or mechanical boxes, and items stored must not interfere with fire-safety equipment inside the storage area.
-Houses may be responsible for labor costs should Student Housing staff be required to repack a storage room.
+Houses may be responsible for labor costs should Student Housing staff be required to move or relocate items in a storage room.

 For information on possible off-campus storage options: rde.stanford.edu/ studenthousing/storage-services.